-How to buy PepsiCo shares
+How to buy PepsiCo (PEP) shares in Australia

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 PepsiCo Inc is a beverages-non-alcoholic business with stocks listed in the US.
 PepsiCo shares (PEP) are listed on the NASDAQ and all prices are listed in US Dollars.
 Its last market close was US$159.97 – an increase of 0.73% over the previous week.
 Here's how to invest if you're based in Australia.